b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 We are not going to discuss the output in detail.
-Still, we can see that here due to the small sample size we don't have enough evidence to reject the $H_{0}$ (p > 0.05) on favor of $H_{A}$ (the same underlying populations, the same proportions, different conclusion due to the to small sample size).
+Still, we can see that here due to the small sample size we don't have enough evidence to reject the $H_{0}$ (p > 0.05) on favor of $H_{A}$ (the same underlying populations, the same proportions, different conclusion due to the small sample size).

 ## Bigger table {#sec:compare_categ_data_bigger_table}